LeoImenes/LeoImenes/README.md

 - 📫 How to reach me **leonardoimenes@hotmail.com**

-- ⚡ Fun fact **I play games and some musical instruments as well.**
+- ⚡ Other fact **I play games and some musical instruments as well.**

 ## 🚀 Languages and Tools: